-- Extend the Lifespan of a Roof: A traditional asphalt shingle roof can last anywhere from 10 to 30 years.
+4. Extend the Lifespan of a Roof: A traditional asphalt shingles roof system can last anywhere from 10 to 30 years.
 The difference between a roof failing at 9 years and a roof that is holding strong after 25 years is the maintenance done in between.

-- Give You Peace of Mind & Sense of Security: Your roof is responsible to protect your home, and everything inside.
-Regular roof maintenance is going to give you the peace of mind knowing that your roof has a clean bill of health and continues to be strong and ready to handle whatever Mother Nature brings.
+Regular roof maintenance is going to give you peace of mind knowing that your roof has a clean bill of health and continues to be strong and ready to handle whatever Mother Nature brings.

 Roof Maintenance Tips Every Homeowner Needs to Know

-Even if your roof is brand new, maintaining it will prolong its life and keep you from having to replace it prematurely.
-Here are a few tips you need for basic roof maintenance.
+Even if your roof system is brand new, maintaining it will prolong its life and keep you from having to replace it prematurely.
+Here are a few roof maintenance tips as well as home maintenance tips you need for basic maintenance.